 Instructions for uploading documents can be found on the How to Upload Documents page.

 A scan of each official academic transcript (and degree certificate if applicable) from each post-secondary institution that you have attended must be uploaded to the Brock Portal.
+This includes incomplete studies, non-degree, exchanges and transfer credit courses.
 You will need to contact the Universities you have attended to obtain transcripts.

 If you have attended Brock University, we will upload your Brock transcripts for you.

-If the transcript and degree certificate are not in English, a notarized translation must also be included with the official original language documents.
+If the transcript and degree certificate are not in English, a certified translation must also be included with the official original language documents.
 Institutions within Canada do not require a translation.